Princess Muna Named Honorary Global Ambassador Of Alzheimer's Disease International

-Amman, Sep.
-7 (Petra) -- Alzheimer's Disease International organisation has named Her Royal Highness Princess Muna Al Hussein as an Honorary Global Ambassador.
+(MENAFN- Jordan Times) AMMAN - Alzheimer's Disease International organisation has named HRH Princess Muna Al Hussein as an Honorary Global Ambassador.

 Princess Muna is the World Health Organisation's (WHO) patron of nursing and midwifery in the Eastern Mediterranean region and an honorary adviser for the WHO Collaborating Centre for Nursing Development in Jordan.